rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 1. Create an online store with [Shopify](https://shopify.com) if you haven't.
 2. Register for [Midtrans account](https://dashboard.midtrans.com/register).
 3. Complete the account registration form.
-For any help, you can contact [Midtrans activation team](mailto:activation@midtrans.com).
-Use **SHOPIFY - URL Name** as a subject header and mention your registered _Midtrans Merchant ID_.
+For any help, you can contact [Midtrans contact center](https://midtrans.com/contact-us/registration-and-service-information/cara-mendaftar-akun-midtrans).

 Note: